Willis Lamb

-Willis Eugene Lamb Jr. (July 12, 1913 – May 15, 2008) was an American physicist who shared the 1955 Nobel Prize in Physics with Polykarp Kusch "for his discoveries concerning the fine structure of the hydrogen spectrum".
-Lamb was able to precisely determine a surprising shift in electron energies in a hydrogen atom, known as the Lamb shift.
+Willis Eugene Lamb Jr. (July 12, 1913 – May 15, 2008) was an American physicist who was able to precisely determine a surprising shift in electron energies in a hydrogen atom, known as the Lamb shift.
+For this work, Lamb shared the 1955 Nobel Prize in Physics with Polykarp Kusch.
 He was a professor at the University of Arizona College of Optical Sciences.

-Biography
+Education and career

-Lamb was born in Los Angeles, California, and attended Los Angeles High School.
-First admitted in 1930, he received a Bachelor of Science in chemistry from the University of California, Berkeley in 1934.
-For theoretical work on scattering of neutrons by a crystal, guided by J. Robert Oppenheimer, he received the Ph.D. in physics in 1938.
+Willis Eugene Lamb Jr. was born on July 12, 1913 in Los Angeles, California, the son of Willis Eugene Lamb Sr., a telephone engineer, and Marie Helen Metcalf.
+First admitted in 1930, he obtained a B.S. in Chemistry from the University of California, Berkeley, in 1934.
+For theoretical work on scattering of neutrons by a crystal, guided by J. Robert Oppenheimer, Lamb received his Ph.D. in Physics in 1938.
 Because of limited computational methods available at the time, this research narrowly missed revealing the Mössbauer Effect, 19 years before its recognition by Rudolf Mössbauer.
 He worked on nuclear theory, laser physics, and verifying quantum mechanics.

-Lamb was a physics professor at Stanford from 1951 to 1956.
-He was the Wykeham Professor of Physics at the University of Oxford from 1956 to 1962, and also taught at Yale, Columbia and the University of Arizona.
-He was elected a Fellow of the American Academy of Arts and Sciences in 1963.
-In 2000, The Optical Society elected him an Honorary member.